byxorna/merlin/README.md

 * Pick a new name!
 Merlin is already a rubygem (http://rubygems.org/gems/merlin)
 * when performing atomic deploys, we dont clean up the old directories.
 We should
+* Add helpers to ERubis to get key name instead of full value, find path, etc.
 * make sure filewatcher is converting to absolute path
 * Is Etcd::Client thread safe? (bin/merlin)
 * Finish test suite! write tests for the CLI.